 How to Install iOS Updates Overnight (Automatically)

 Don’t want to wait for those huge iOS updates to download and install?
 No problem!
 Simply schedule iOS updates and have them download and install themselves over night.
 Apple’s servers are often slow when major updates come out, which makes for plenty of waiting time when you follow the iSO update schedule.
-Thus Cupertino implemented a cool new way to install updates in iOS 9.0 and later.
+Thus Cupertino implemented a cool way to install updates.
 Here’s a tutorial on how to install iOS updates overnight and spare yourself unnecessary waiting, you can even defer iOS updates until nighttime using this method.

 How to schedule iOS updates overnight

-Automatic iOS updates are sort of implemented as of iOS 9.0 and above, but Apple doesn’t quite give us much control over the update mechanism.
+Automatic iOS updates are sort of implemented in iOS, but Apple doesn’t quite give us much control over the update mechanism.
 You can download an iOS update by going to the “Settings” app and selecting “General” and afterwards “Software Updates” and thus set your iPhone to update at night.

 How to install iOS updartes overnight